Missions’ Praises and Prayer Requests: November ~ December 2017

 For health for the girls, and wisdom in the board exams for tenth-grader Sarah.

 Henry and Grace Banda—YOLEDS (Youth Leadership Development in Sport) (Malawi)

-- To God for being faithful to me, my family, and my ministry.
-He has always met us at the point of need.
+- To God, for being faithful to me, my family, and my ministry.

-Jay and Karen—New Missions Systems International/The Crossing Missions (Asia)
+Jay and Karen—New Missions Systems International/The Crossing Missions (Transition)